 In 2017, Infosys’ then-MD and CEO Vishal Sikka resigned abruptly citing continuous distractions as the cause.
 It came after disagreements between the company and its founders, over the board’s decisions including the high pay to the CEO and severance package for the top management.
 Apart from these, there have been issues of visa fraud exposed by whistleblowers at Infosys as well.

 The tremors at the IT company are seen in the timeline below, which caught all its minority shareholders unawares:-

-One of the landmark cases of poor corporate governance that shook India, was of course, that of Satyam which broke in December, 2007.
-The promoters had inflated revenue and profit, resulting in a false balance sheet which contained non-existent assets and cash reserves and did not record liabilities that existed.
+One of the landmark cases of poor corporate governance that shook India, was, of course, that of Satyam which broke in December 2007.
+The promoters had inflated revenue and profit, resulting in a false balance sheet that contained non-existent assets and cash reserves and did not record liabilities that existed.
 It brought under the spotlight on how damaging top management colluding with auditors (PWC in this case) could get for stakeholders.